hashicorp-terraform-cloud/rh-openshift-azure-sandbox/README.md

 # rh-openshift-azure-sandbox

+This module allows for the deployment of Red Hat OpenShift into Azure either as a `self_managed` (IPI/UPI) deployment, or as a `hosted`(Azure Red Hat OpenShift) deployment.

+## Common
+This module creates:

+ * Base Azure resources (resource groups)
+ * DNS Zone(s)
+ * SPNs for both OpenShift and ACME configuration

+## Self Managed
-Set up the prerequisites to allow Red Hat OpenShift Container Platform to be deployed into a Doormat-vended Azure account.
+This module creates the conifguration files required to deploy Red Hat OpenShift Container Platform into the Azure subscription

+## Hosted
+This module deployes Azure Red Hat OpenShift into the Azure subscription, and configures it with LetsEncrypt certificates.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements